 B. Moisture content

-The dried apricots shall have a moisture content as follows:

-The dried apricots shall have a moisture content as follows: (2*)
+The dried apricots shall have a moisture content as follows: (2)

 • not exceeding 25.0 per cent for untreated dried apricots

-• above 25.0 per cent and not exceeding 40.0 per cent for dried apricots treated with preservatives or preserved by other means (e.g. pasteurization) and products between 32.0 and 40.0 per cent should be labelled as soft fruit/high moisture.
+• above 25.0 per cent and not exceeding 40.0 per cent for dried apricots treated with preservatives or preserved by other means (e.g. pasteurization) and products between 32.0 and 40.0 per cent should be labelled as high moisture or equivalent denomination.

 C. Classification